realrolfje/balloontv/documentation/diary.md

   of [pa microwaves](http://www.pamicrowaves.nl).
 He had three [PD85004's](datasheets/pd85004.pdf) which I picked up that same evening so that we can build the driver of [G4BAO's 23cm PA](datasheets/driver_Build1_1.pdf) to use as 1 Watt PA.
-- 23 Aug Milling, drilling and soldering resulted in this PA:
+- 23 Aug Milling, drilling and soldering together with [Remco](http://remco.org/) resulted in this PA:
   ![23cm PA handbrewed](images/23cm-PA-g4BAO-copy.jpg)
   It oscillates like crazy at about 1220 MHz.
-Building the PA and fixing the oscillation tool all evening, and we effectively got kicked out of the radio club.
-Home at 01:30 in the morning.
+Building the PA and fixing the oscillation took all evening, and we effectively got kicked out of the radio club by Stan.
+Got home at 01:30 in the morning.
 - 24 Aug Fixed the oscillation by adding more through-holes at the ground points and between input and output circuits.
 Will measure and adjust output tomorrow.
 - 25 Aug  Oscillation re-appears, and fixed again by even more through-holes, and finally